Style By Value

 Style by Value for Symbol Size

-From the STYLE tab of the map layer, click the SIZE value to open the size properties for the map layer.
-The FIXED tab opens by default.
+From the STYLE tab of the map layer, change the POINT SIZE from the default Fixed selection to the By Value option to open the size properties for the map layer.

 Change the classification method: